daniel-bernet/eventManager-containerized/README.md

 ---

-### Docker Deamon Curl-Request
+### Docker Daemon Curl-Request

-Using the following curl command you can access the logs of a specific container using the docker deamon.
+Using the following curl command you can access the logs of a specific container using the docker daemon.

 ´´´bash
 curl "http://localhost:2375/v1.47/containers/CONTAINERID/logs?stdout=1" --output -